 After the deductible, there is coinsurance which is a cost-sharing between you and the insurance.
 It’s a percentage that is covered by you and the insurance company, and will vary depending on the plan level you select.
-Here’s an overview of the deductible and coinsurance for each plan:

 The Student Secure provides you with coverage for up to 15 days for medical expenses ONLY should you return back to your home country for an incidental visit.
 To receive the benefit, once you have arrived home, you must return abroad within 15 days – either to the host country or another country en route to your host country.
 Please also note that the return to your home country cannot be taken for the purpose of receiving medical treatment for an injury or illness that began when you were abroad.

 You are free to visit any provider you would like when seeking treatment under the Student Secure plan, however, you are encouraged to visit:

 - Student Health Center – most schools offer a student health center which should be your first option in seeking treatment

 - Coventry Provider Network – the Coventry Provider Network will accept the Student Secure Insurance plan

 When visiting the Student Health Center and Coventry Provider Network your insurance payments will be less, as per the full table of benefits – so where possible please visit these providers.